 This topic describes how to create an SSL server.
-To use the SSL-VPN to establish point-to-site connections, you must create an SSL server.
+Before you can create an SSL-VPN connection, you must create an SSL server.

-- On the top of the page, select the region of the SSL server.
+- In the top navigation bar, select the region where you want to create the SSL server.

 - On the SSL Servers page, click Create SSL Server.